claire-c/java_fantasy_adventure_game/readme.md

 We broke down the game together, made joint decisions about how to build the game and had several discussions with differing viewpoints; it was extremely useful to see how someone else thinks and approaches problems.

+It was good to start to work with some of git's functionality - branching is obviously extremely useful and it was great to get a head start on it (we don't look at branching until our Javascipt project in week 14).

 We used randomisation in our project (dice roll methods), which made for some testing difficulties.
 This was a great learning point.

 I also learned it's quite pointless to code when you're tired, as you'll just create problems for yourself with bugs and bad decisions!

 ## If I had more time